cloudquery-policies/k8s/nsa_cisa_v1/docs/network_hardening/memory_request.md

 ## Description

 Containers should have a memory request, so Kubernetes will make sure the containers get the memory they requested.
-This policy checks that the containers have a `resoruces -> requests > memory` set.
+This policy checks that the containers have a `resources -> requests > memory` set.

 This includes Namespaces, DeamonSets, Deployments, Jobs, Pods and ReplicaSets